HaydenYu916/Hao_MTRN4231/README.md

  ]
 ## Discussion and Future Work
   * Reliable Leaf Detection
-     * YOLO performed well, but the change in environment introduced noise.
+     * The change in environment introduced noise.
 This was resolved by adjusting the HSV values to stabilise detections
   * Stable robot-camera calibration
      * reconnecting the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
   * End Effector airflow and spray consistency